 South Carolina Trade Secrets Attorney

-We live in an ultra-competitive business climate.
+It can difficult to find a South Carolina trade secrets attorney with litigation experience, but in an ultra-competitive business climate, its important to be ready.
 Most businesses rely on the talents of extraordinary individuals.
-Employees are often valued as a company’s greatest asset – that is, until they leave to join a competitor or start their own firm.
+Employees are often valued as a company’s greatest asset – that is, until they leave to join a competitor or start their own business.
 There is no doubt they have information in their brains related to their former employer’s business.
 But, is it a trade secret?
 You need a South Carolina Trade Secrets Attorney, and it helps if you have one who has actually tried a trade secrets case in court.
 The litigation team at the Law Office of W. Andrew Arnold fits the bill.
 We represent employees, entrepreneurs and small businesses who need lawyers with South Carolina Trade Secrets experience.

 What Is a Trade Secret?